-But don’t forget about other costs.
-As well as your deposit, you’ll also need to save up for stamp duty, moving costs and legal fees.
-You can read more about this in, The costs of buying your first home.
+But don’t forget about the other costs.
+As well as your deposit, you’ll also need to save up for stamp duty, moving costs, and legal fees.
+You can read more about this in our guide to the costs of buying your first home.

 How much of a deposit do you need to save?

-Don’t panic though as, wherever you are buying, if you can only get your hands on the minimum 5%, there are schemes and deals to help you.
-The government is offering its Help to Buy scheme which you can read more about in, Help to Buy explained.
-Some lenders also offer special mortgage deals to those struggling to get on the first rung of the property ladder.
-You can read about these in Mortgages for first-time buyers.
+Don’t panic, though!
+Wherever you are buying, if you can only get your hands on the minimum 5%, there are schemes and deals to help you.
+For instance, the government is offering its Help to Buy scheme, which you can read more about in our handy guide, Help to Buy Explained.

 Where to save

-Regular savings accounts tend to offer the best rates of interest as you are agreeing to lock in your cash.
-On the flipside though, you will often need to have a current account with the provider before you can apply.
-You can compare regular savings accounts here.
+Regular savings accounts tend to offer the best rates of interest, as you are agreeing to lock in your cash.
+On the flipside, though, you will often need to have a current account with the provider before you can apply.
+Take a look at some regular savings accounts to learn more.

 Easy access accounts: If you’ve got less than a year to save, you’ll need to go for an easy access account.
-These are the most flexible accounts as they allow you to get your hands on your cash – and add to it – whenever you need to.
-However, because of this fact, the rate of interest you earn will be pretty low.
-Currently even the best deals pay less than 2.00% AER.
+These are the most flexible accounts, as they allow you to get your hands on your cash – and add to it – whenever you need to.

 Medium to longer-term savings

-Most first-timer buyers wanting to get onto the property ladder will need to save for several years in order to build up the deposit they need and will need to find a savings account to suit.
+Most first-time buyers wanting to get onto the property ladder will need to save for several years in order to build up a deposit for a home.
+Therefore, they will need to find a savings account to suit them.

 Cash ISAs: A great place to start is with a cash Individual Savings Account (ISA), as the interest you receive will be free from income tax.
-Because of this fact however, the accounts come with a cap on how much you can pay in.
-In the 2013/14 tax year – which runs from April to April – the maximum is £5,760.
+Because of this, the accounts come with a cap on how much you can pay in.

-Fixed rate bonds: If you have used up your full cash ISA allowance and are looking to save in the long term, you may want to consider a fixed rate bond as the interest you earn will be better than on an easy access account.
-However, you will need to invest a set amount at the offset, £1,000 for example, which you typically won’t be allowed to add to or withdraw from.
-And with interest rates so low, locking your cash in for any longer than a year or two, could prove a mistake.
-You can compare fixed rate bonds here.
+You will need to invest a set amount at the offset, such as £1,000, which you typically won’t be allowed to add to or withdraw from.
+With interest rates so low, locking your cash in for any longer than a year or two could prove a mistake.

-Current accounts: It sounds odd but, these days some current accounts pay more than even then best savings accounts – and are totally flexible when it comes to getting access to your cash.
-The downside is, the higher rate of interest will only apply to a set limit – for example the first £20,000.
-You can compare current accounts here.
+Current accounts: It sounds odd, but these days some current accounts pay more than even the best savings accounts.
+They are also totally flexible when it comes to getting access to your cash.

-With savings rates notoriously low, it’s never been more important to shop around for the accounts that will squeeze the most from your cash – especially as it takes so long to earn it!
+With savings rates notoriously low, it’s never been more important to shop around for the accounts that will squeeze the most from your cash.
+This is especially true as it takes so long to earn it.

-You should also make sure you regularly review your savings accounts and move your money if better rates become available elsewhere.
+You should also make sure you regularly review your savings accounts and move your money in case better rates become available elsewhere.